Our Team in the Field

 Expert tour leaders are an integral part of the Worldwide Quest experience.
 Meet our unique group of leaders from around the world and see where they're off to next.

 As a former faculty member in the School of Environmental Sciences at the University of Guelph, Alan Watson taught nature interpretation, environmental stewardship and a conservation field course.
-With over 25 years of experience leading nature tours, Alan has guided groups in southern Ontario, Canada's Maritime Provinces, Trinidad and Tobago, Nevis, Dominica, Costa Rica, Brazil and Tanzania.More > UPCOMING TOURS >
+With over 25 years of experience leading nature tours, Alan has guided groups in southern Ontario, Canada's Maritime Provinces, Trinidad and Tobago, the Lesser Antilles, Costa Rica, Brazil, Tanzania, and the Galapagos.More > UPCOMING TOURS >

 Amanda Butler has a passion for the East; she spent time living on Canada's East Coast, and later moved to the Far East to work in China.
 She has travelled extensively around Asia and Western Europe; 25 countries and counting!
 She currently lives near Hanoi, Vietnam as an entrepreneur and leader of cultural tours.More > NO UPCOMING TOURS AT THIS TIME.

 Dr. Andrew Trites is the Director of the Marine Mammal Research Unit at the University of British Columbia and oversees a research program that involves captive and field studies of seals, sea lions, whales, and dolphins.
 His research spans the fields of ecology, nutrition, physiology, and animal behaviour—and is designed to further the conservation and understanding of marine mammals and resolve conflicts between people and marine mammals.More > UPCOMING TOURS >